rbroek/objectiv.io/docs/taxonomy/location-contexts/OverlayContext.md

 # OverlayContext

-A `SectionContext` that is an overlay.
+A [SectionContext](/docs/taxonomy/location-contexts/SectionContext) that describes section of the UI that represents an overlay, i.e. a Modal.

 import Mermaid from '@theme/Mermaid';